Dylynniscoding/tranalytics.gay/README.md

 ## Misc

-Checking if github still prompts me for ssh password!
+Checking if github still prompts me for ssh password!!